TBD54566975/ssi-service/sip/sips/sip2/README.md

 *Enumeration of content links used in this document*

-The *Credential Manifest i*s a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential or credentials indicated in the Credential Manifest.
+The *Credential Manifest* is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential or credentials indicated in the Credential Manifest.
 There must be a formal process to create and receive a credential manifest.

-*Credential Applications* are JSON objects embedded within target claim negotiation formats that pass information from the [Holder](https://identity.foundation/credential-manifest/#term:holder)  to the [Issuer](https://identity.foundation/credential-manifest/#term:issuer).
+*Credential Applications* are JSON objects embedded within target claim negotiation formats that pass information from the [Holder](https://identity.foundation/credential-manifest/#term:holder) to the[Issuer](https://identity.foundation/credential-manifest/#term:issuer).

 [Credential Fulfillments](https://identity.foundation/credential-manifest/#term:credential-fulfillments) (Responses) are objects embedded within target [Claim](https://identity.foundation/credential-manifest/#term:claim) negotiation formats that express how the outputs presented as proofs to a [Holder](https://identity.foundation/credential-manifest/#term:holder) are provided in accordance with the outputs specified in a [Credential Manifest](https://identity.foundation/credential-manifest/#term:credential-manifest).

-*Credential Manifest in DFI* - [https://identity.foundation/credential-manifest/#credential-manifest](https://identity.foundation/credential-manifest/#credential-manifest)
+*Credential Manifest in DIF* - [https://identity.foundation/credential-manifest/#credential-manifest](https://identity.foundation/credential-manifest/#credential-manifest)

 *Credential Manifest in SSI-SDK* [https://github.com/TBD54566975/ssi-sdk/tree/main/credential/manifest](https://github.com/TBD54566975/ssi-sdk/tree/main/credential/manifest)